tomhazledine/tomhazledine.github.io/_posts/showcases/2015-06-14-style-free-audio-player.md

 ---

 {:#init}
-## Initialization
+## 3. Initialization

 {:.noFancyPs}
 To initialize SFAP you need two things: Audio data, and a wrapper element for your player markup.

-Then pass these into the SFAP javascript function and you're good to go.
+Pass these into the SFAP javascript function and you're good to go.

     // Get the element that wraps all your player's markup. var playerWrapper = document.getElementById('audioPlayerIdGoesHere');